 Methods of Simulation

 Creating vibrations of both extremely low frequency and small amplitude is the hardest and most critical piece of achieving success with this project.
 The vibration treatment would have to be applied continuously over the incubation period of the turtle eggs, 65 to 95 days [10].
-Over the course of research, many methods were investigated, and will be discussed here.
+Over the course of literature review and investigation on potential vibration methods, several methods were investigated, and will be discussed here.

 Earthquake Shake Table